gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 between the vortex-bound phase and the vortex-unbound phase.

-It is driven by topological defects — not by a local order parameter.
+It is driven by topological defects, not by a local order parameter.

 The Landau paradigm has no description of it.